somaniarushi/me/content/about/_index.md

 ---
-title: "About Me, Fall 2021 💪"
+title: "About Me, Spring 2022 💪"
 ---

 ## Education
-This fall, I'm learning about Operating Systems and Systems Programming, Optimization Models in Engineering, and Microeconomics.
-I'm also taking a course in the Ethics and Social Implications of Computer Science!
+This fall, I'm learning about [Artificial Intelligence](http://ai.berkeley.edu/home.html), [Machine Learning](https://www.eecs189.org/), and [the Foundations of Computer Graphics](https://cs184.eecs.berkeley.edu/sp21).
+I'm also learning about the fundamentals of [scientific thinking](http://sensesensibilityscience.com/)!

-## Teaching
-I'm back to teaching CS61A this semester!
-Take a peek at my [personal website for the class](https://cs61a.amks.me) for some insight into what goes into running an advanced discussion section.
-I'm also an instructor for the [Introduction to Full Stack Development Decal](https://fullstackdecal.com) here at Berkeley, a computer science class that teaches students the principles of web development and design.

-## BEGIN Developer
+## Research
-I'm working as a Web Developer and Marketing Specialist for Berkeley SCET's [Gateway To Innovation Program](https://begin.berkeley.edu)!
-It's an exciting prospect to be able to help introduce people to the startup space around Berkeley and create a community of innovators and entrepreneurs!
+I'm taking a semester off from my other obligations to invest some time in research!
+I'm particularly interested in the intersection of Programming Systems and Artificial Intelligence, and how the two interact with one another.
+I'm researching program synthesis under [Koushik Sen](http://people.eecs.berkeley.edu/~ksen/?rnd=1643929000614) this semester, on the [AutoPandas](http://autopandas.io/) project!

 ## Cal Hacks
-Code.
+`Code.
 Build.
-Hack.
-This semester, I'm helping bring back the world's biggest collegiate hackathon, [Cal Hacks](https://calhacks.io), back to Berkeley.
-If you're reading this, you probably enjoy making things!
-[You should apply to join Cal Hacks 8.0!](https://apply.calhacks.io).
+Hack.` This semester, I'm helping [Cal Hacks](https://calhacks.io) lead the charge with developing and launching new initiatives, and helping out at the [Fellowship](https://fellowship.calhacks.io) program.

 ## Recruiting
-Not much to say here, except that I'm recruiting for the summer of 2022.
+Not much to say here, except that I'm currently actively recruiting, for spring as well as summer.
 If anything here interests you, [drop me a line](mailto:arushisomani@berkeley.edu).

+## Hobbies
+Recommend me [a book](https://goodreads.com/amks), play squash or basketball with me, or schedule a jam session with me this semester!

 ## Previous Abouts
-Check out what I did [last summer](/blog/summer21/) or [last spring](/blog/spring21/)!
+Check out what I did [last fall](/blog/fall21/) or [last summer](/blog/summer21/)!